EngiTom/EngiTom.github.io/_posts/2025-05-03-art-is-observation.md

 ### Acknowledgements
 Thanks to Professor Andrew Sinclair for including this variation of the Marriage Problem in "Lecture 8: Fixed Income and LTCM" of BEM 114: Hedge Funds as bonus slides on backwards induction.

+If you are interested in exploring the code in a Python Notebook, check out this [Github respository](https://github.com/EngiTom/MarriageProblem) or this [Google Colaboratory Notebook](https://colab.research.google.com/drive/1Tibjt5GbpHYTlDhTLTs5PpzROxkjTzex?usp=sharing).

+If you don't know how to run code, I suggest going to the Notebook and pressing Connect in the top right and then pressing the triangle "Play button" on all of the code blocks.

 ## Art is Observation
 I got a bit distracted exploring that idea, but now we are back on track!